nmondal/spark-11/README.md

 [![](https://img.shields.io/travis/perwendel/spark.svg)](https://travis-ci.org/perwendel/spark)
 [![](https://img.shields.io/github/license/perwendel/spark.svg)](./LICENSE)
-To answer a lot of questions about activity in this project, yes, this project is fully active, and we just released the jetty 12 compatible version as `3.0.1` today 10th Dec 2024!
+To answer a lot of questions about activity in this project, yes, this project is fully active, and we just released the latest jetty 12 compatible version as `3.0.2` today 9th May 2025!

 Spark3-JDK17 - a tiny web framework for Java 9+!